DynamicsShop/SD-Interface-Courier/SD-Interface-Courier-Release-Notes.md

 #### Enhancements

-- AppSource App - Functionality was added to allow for situations where the errors raised on orders sent for booking are copied to a blob field so the error detail can be viewed.
+- AppSource App - Functionality was added to allow for situations where any errors raised on orders sent for booking are copied to a blob field so the error detail can be easily reviewed.

 - AppSource App - A change was made to limit the SD ISV Tenant Subscriptions page to display just our SD ISV AppSource Apps and not other SD PTE Apps.

 #### Bug Fixes

+- AppSource App - An error was raised on posting a sales order if using SD Interface Courier email notifications.
+The standard Sales-Post codeunit was raising an error if a call was issued by SD Interface Courier to create an email using the OnAfterPostSalesLines(Event).
+This was working without error in earlier BC versions.

+- AppSource App - The SD Interface Courier Setup card was hanging in a BCv22 environment if the KPI FastTab was minimised on opening the page.

 - AppSource App - When selecting SD Interface Courier activity pages in the Tell Me/Search in a BCv22 environment, the activity pages were hanging.

-- AppSource App - The SD Interface Courier Setup card was hanging in a BCv22 environment if the KPI FastTab was minimised on opening the page.

 ### 5.0.0